cjacker/opensource-toolchain-fpga/README.md

 There is a good and not too long article describing the design of Yosys/Nextpnr opensource FPGA toolchain very clearly and briefly, please refer to https://arxiv.org/pdf/1903.10407.pdf.

-This tutorial will focus on this opensource toolchain of FPGA. there are also some opensource FPGA toolchains based on yosys/nextpnr,
+This tutorial will focus on this opensource toolchain of FPGA. there are also some other opensource FPGA toolchains or frameworks, most of them are based on yosys/nextpnr, you do not need to care about them at this time.

+# Hardware requirements

+* A FPGA development board, which can be well supported by yosys/nextpnr.
+  - Lattice iCE40 or ECP5 family. for example, iCE40 ICEBreaker, ICESugar, ICESugar nano board, or ECP5 Colorlight series board.
+  - Gowin LittleBee family. for example, Tang nano 1k/4k/9k board.
+* Optional, a JTAG adapter.
+  - most of FPGA development board already integrated it.

+# Toolchain overview:

+* Synthesis: yosys
+* Place and route: nextpnr with multiple backend
+* Flashing tool: various different tools for different FPGA family